The Faculty of Health offer a number of Work Integrated Learning (WIL) options for students, including:

 Prior to commencing clinical placements, you are required to provide a National Criminal History Check (NCHC) from one of the following providers:

 - The National Crime Check (NCC) website.
-UC accepts NCHCs from this accredited provider as it is accepted by our industry partners and faster processing time (24-48 hours) with a competitive cost.
+UC accepts NCHCs from this accredited provider as it is accepted by our industry partners and has faster processing time (24-48 hours) with a competitive cost.

 - NCC provides an online document, which is valid for the duration set down by the organisation requesting the check.